pmeeny/CI-MS3-FootballMemories/README.md

 ### Feature 6 Tournaments
 #### Description
 - A regular user can view the tournaments they can add memories to.
-Three tournaments are displays per page(tournament name, tournament image), and pagination is displayed if there are more than three tournaments in the mongodb database
+Three tournaments are displays per page(tournament name, tournament image), and pagination is displayed if there are more than three tournaments in the mongodb database.
+The tournaments are sorted and displayed by date, most recently added first
 ![Tournament Regular](football_memories/static/images/readme/tournaments_regular.PNG)

 - An admin user can add/edit and delete a tournament